• How To Improve Your Business Cash Flow

 By controlling your cash flow as you go, you can avoid running into problems.
 These are a few ideas about how to plan for the future to avoid issues:

 1. Produce cash flow forecasts regularly.
-These start with an opening balance of cash on hand and project forward the cash receipts and expenditure from your company over a given period Often month by month.
+These start with an opening balance of cash on hand and project forward the cash receipts and expenditures from your company over a given period, often month by month.
 You might produce a forecast monthly (projecting forward for the next few months) or in some cases even more regularly if you have creditor pressure.

 This allows you to see where you are going to have liquidity problems that may need to be solved.
 For example, if your cash receipts are expected to be £50K and your expenses £55K, your forecast shows a deficit of £5,000.
 You now know that you will need additional working capital of that amount (or preferably more) to ensure that you can survive that issue.